fmartig/TidyDataAssignment/Code Book.md

-### Code Book for the Tidy data project
+### Code Book for the Tidy Data Assignment

-The tidy data frame in "finaldataset.txt" has 68 variables.
+The tidy data frame in "finaldataset.txt" has 68 variables, described below with their unit.
+The explanation of the procedure followed to obtain the original measurements can be found with the original data in the "README.txt" and the "features\_info.txt" files.
+The description of the steps applied to obtain the final tidy data set can be found on the README.md file in this repository.

+***

+**Notes on the units:**
+*	The units are written in their stantardardized form, eg rad.s<sup>-1</sup> for radians/second
+*	The variables representing a signal which has been derived in time see their units divided by the time unit (seconds): for example,  a velocity in rad.s<sup>-1</sup> is derived into an acceleration in rad.s<sup>-2</sup>
+*	The "magnitude" variables are obtained after a normalization (Euclidean norm), they are unit-less
+*	The Fast Fourier Transform is a discrete fourier transform; it does not change the unit of the signals

 ***
 **activity**